OpenDDS/OpenDDS/docs/dependencies.md

 ### OpenSSL

 OpenSSL is used for DDS Security for verifying security configurations and encryption and decryption.
-Version 1.0 and version 1.1 are supported.
+Versions 1.0, 1.1 and 3.0 are supported.

 ### Python